The Upamanyu Malik Cricket Tournament

 Mixed-Gender Netball Tournament

-- A total of 544 students have participated in the four editions of the tournament, 50.7% of which have been girls.
+- A total of 687 students have participated in the five editions of the tournament, of which 332 were boys and 355 were girls.

 To mark the International Day of Sport for Development and Peace (IDSDP) in 2022, PSD organized an event for participants from six community schools in Bhubaneswar.
 Over 350 children participated in the event, with 50% being girls.